Tiger Woods, Nike end partnership after more than 27 years

 “Tiger, you challenged your competition, stereotypes, conventions, the old school way of thinking," the Nike post was captioned.
 “You challenged the entire institution of golf.
 You challenged us.
 And most of all, yourself.
 And for that challenge we’re grateful.”

-Woods signed a five-year deal worth $40 million when he turned pro in 1996 after his unprecedented third straight U.S. Amateur title.
+Woods signed a five-year deal worth $40 million when he turned pro.
 It was shocking money at the time to most in the industry except Nike, and his father.

+“Chump change,” the late Earl Woods once said, and he was proven correct.
+Woods renewed the deal believed to be worth over $100 million in 2001.
+His eight-year deal in 2006 was reported to be $160 million, and his latest deal was signed in 2013 for a reported $200 million.

 On the golf course, Woods set records as the youngest to win the Grand Slam at age 24, the only player to hold all four major titles at the same time and his 15-shot win at the U.S. Open, the largest margin for a major in golf history.